ryanell/ryanell.github.io/projects/eatereez.md

 ### Admin Management

-Site admins are able to add, edit and remove eateries as well as reported reviews and can see the user submitted eateries in order to include them in the user accessible database.
+Site admins are able to add, edit and remove eateries as well as reports and reported reviews, and can see the user submitted eateries in order to include them in the user accessible database.

 ### Something Special